-The Status Register is located in the RTC area at address 003Fh.
-This is a volatile register only and is used to control the WEL and RWEL write enable latches, read two power status and two alarm bits.
-This register is separate from both the array and the Clock/ Control Registers (CCR).
+The status register is located in the RTC area at address 003Fh.
+This is a volatile register only and is used to control the WEL and RWEL write enable latches, read an optional low voltage sense bit, and read the two alarm bits.
+This register is logically separated from both the array and the clock/control registers (CCR).